top of page

 (Short Silence) Lord, in Your mercy: hear our prayer

-We especially raise before You now all those who have asked for our prayers from around the world … those we know in New Zealand, in Singapore, in Argentina, in France, in Australia, in the US, in Canada, in Austria, in Ukraine, in China, in Germany, in the Czech Republic, and any others we now name aloud, or in the silence of our hearts, and those who are known only by You.
+We especially raise before You now all those who have asked for our prayers from around the world … those we know in New Zealand, in Singapore, in Argentina, in France, in Australia, in the US, in Canada, in Austria, in Ukraine, in China, in Germany, in the Czech Republic, in Syria and any others we now name aloud, or in the silence of our hearts, and those who are known only by You.

-<Short silence> Lord, in your Mercy: Hear our Prayer
+(Short Silence) Lord, in Your Mercy: Hear our prayer

 In a moment of silence we pray for ourselves, our families, friends, for all whom we love and for our personal ministries.
 Make the things that we choose to do worthy of the life, death, and rising again of Your Son.